 Homemade Ricotta Cheese is surprisingly easy to make, only requiring 4 simple ingredients and 20 minutes of time.
-And tastes a million times better than store bought!
+It tastes a million times better than store bought and is melt-in-your-mouth amazing!
+Enjoy it warm or cold, use it as a filling or spread.

 Have you ever made (or tasted) homemade ricotta cheese?
-It will sort of blow your mind if you’re used to store bought.
+It will sort of blow your mind if you’re used to store-bought.
 They are absolutely nothing alike!
+Homemade is light and fluffy, with delicate curds that practically melt in your mouth.
+Served cold and even warm, a spoonful is blissful.

 What is Ricotta Cheese?